KasperskyLab/klara/install/README.md

 In order to start Dispatcher automatically at boot, please check [Supervisor installation](supervisor.md)

-Next step would be starting Dispatcher from supervisor:
+Next step would be starting Dispatcher using `supervisorctl`:
 ```
 sudo supervisorctl start klara_dispatcher start
 ```